 Where to Play

 Presque Isle State Park, a peninsula stretching more than 3,000 acres across Lake Erie, is home to one of USA TODAY’s best freshwater beaches in America.
 The park welcomes more than 4 million visitors each year to its 7 miles of beaches, 13.5 miles of multipurpose trails, and historic lighthouses.
 The Presque Isle lighthouse, in particular, was built in 1872 and is still used by the US Coast Guard today.
 The lighthouse is on the National Register of Historic Places and available to tour.
 If you want something a bit more active, rent a tandem bike from The Yellow Bike Rental Co. and hit the trails.
-You’ll find locals fishing, kayaking, biking, sunbathing, and picnicking throughout the park so jump on in with rest of them!
+You’ll find locals fishing, kayaking, biking, sunbathing, and picnicking throughout the park so jump on in with the rest of them!
 Do not miss the sunset.
 Repeat: Do NOT miss the sunset.

 Looking for some thrills?
 There’s a modest theme park, Waldameer, that you’d be foolish to miss.
-Waldmeer Park is the 10th oldest amusement park in the United States.
-Originally a popular picnic grove overlooking the lake, the theme park/water world combo has been entertaining families since 1896 with more than 70 rides, slides and attractions.
-Don’t miss the classic wooden roller coasters, (The Comet is the oldest ride in the park; a wooden roller coaster from 1951.), elephant ears, (think funnel cake but BIGGER), and especially the ferris wheel, which sits at the edge of the park.
+Waldameer Park is the 10th oldest amusement park in the United States.
+Originally a popular picnic grove overlooking the lake, the theme park/water world combo has been entertaining families since 1896 with more than 70 rides, slides, and attractions.
+Don’t miss the classic wooden roller coasters, (The Comet is the oldest ride in the park; a wooden roller coaster from 1951.), elephant ears, (think funnel cake but BIGGER), and especially the Ferris wheel, which sits at the edge of the park.
 Locals like to ask the operator to stop them at the top for the amazing view of Presque Isle’s beaches at sunset.
 Combining historic charm with modern entertainment, Waldameer will not disappoint.

 If you plan your getaway appropriately, you can watch 165,000 motorcycle riders come into town for a yearly charity ride called Roar on the Shore.
-They travel from each corner of the country to participate in a five day rally to raise money for charity.
+They travel from each corner of the country to participate in a five-day rally to raise money for charity.
 You can catch the celebrity grand marshal leading the bikers in one of the largest bike parades in the country.